rogerhu/compsci_guides/Sum-of-Left-Leaves.md

 ```

 **⚠️ Common Mistakes**
-- Choosing the wrong traversal type
-    - Try to walk through the problem by hand and see the order in which you are processing the nodes.
-This will clue you into the type of traversal necessary
 - Failing to recognize the need for a helper function to store results during recursive processing of nodes.

 ## 4: I-mplement

 > **Implement** the code to solve the algorithm.